ujjwalguptaofficial/fortjs-doc/docs/tutorial/route.md

 }
 ```

-When url will be - "abc.com/user/add" then add method will be called.
+So, When url will be - "abc.com/user/add" then add method will be called.

 <div class="top-border"><br></div>

-**<u>Changing the name of route</u>**
+**<u>Customizing route</u>**
 <br><br>
-Here you can see method name "add" is used to create the child route.
-But you can customize the route name using decorator "Route".
+By default route is name of method, but you can customize the route using decorator "Route".
 The "Route" decorator is used to customize the route in multiple ways -

 ```
 import { Controller, Worker, textResult, Route } from "fortjs";

 export class UserController extends Controller {
     @Worker()
-    @Route("/add") // changing the route name
+    @Route("/addCustom") // changing the route name
     async add () {
        return textResult("add is called");
     }
 }
 ```

-You can see in the code , we have used 'route' decorator to override the route.
+You can see in the code , we have used 'Route' decorator to override the route.
+So, now when url will be - "abc.com/user/addCustom" then add method will be called.

 <div class="top-border"><br></div>